humblelad/happymail/README.md

 This is the main cloud run function which should be run.
 This cloud run function would be triggeed via cloud pub sub trigger whenever a new mail is recieved in the lable we just set.
 This saves cost for us otherwise the function would run for each and every new mails which is not good :) .
 THis is was difficult to figure out but is possible via 'labelFilterBehavior': 'include'

-Create a pub sub event including topic and subscription and the delivery type should be PUSH towards the cloud run funcion.
+Create a pub sub event including topic and subscription and the delivery type should be PUSH towards the cloud run function.
 ![Screenshot 2025-02-11 at 12 38 52 PM](https://github.com/user-attachments/assets/48119318-7ce1-48a3-901b-f51f8fcde335)

 ## Important